stacybri/learning_poverty_map/README.md

 This is a personal project, and should not be viewed as an official World Bank project.

+The data for this project is pulled from the World Bank open data API, and should be entirely reproducible.
+The shape file is downloaded from open source sources as well.

 As a significant contributor to human capital deficits, the learning crisis undermines sustainable growth and poverty reduction.
 The paper introduces the new concept of _learning poverty_ and provides a synthetic indicator with global coverage to spotlight this crisis. _Learning poverty_ means being unable to read and understand a short, age-appropriate text by age 10.
 This indicator brings together schooling and learning by adjusting the proportion of kids in school bellow a proficiency threshold by the out-of-school population.

 The new data show that **more than half of all children in World Bank client countries suffer from _learning poverty_** – the majority of them low- and middle-income countries.
 And progress in reducing _learning poverty_ is far too slow to meet the SDG aspirations: even if countries reduce their _learning poverty_ at the fastest rates we have seen so far in this century, the goal of ending it will not be attained by 2030.